 Suggested Student Preparation:

-The following workouts are designed for two categories of people: Category I are those future BUD/S students that have never or have not recently been on a routine PT program.
-Category II is designed for high school and college athletes that have had a routine PT program.
+The following workouts are designed for two categories of people: Category I are those future BUD/S students who never have or have not been recently on a routine PT program.
+Category II is designed for high school and college athletes who have had a routine PT program.
 Usually athletes in sports that require a high level of cardiovascular activity are in Category II.
-Swimming, running, and wrestling are good examples of such sports.
+Swimming, running and wrestling are good examples of such sports.

 Running: The majority of the physical activities you will be required to perform during your six months of training at BUD/S will involve running.
-The intense amount of running can lead to overstress injuries of the lower extremities in trainees who arrive not physically prepared to handle the activities.
-Swimming, bicycling, and lifting weights will prepare you for some of the activities at BUD/S, but ONLY running can prepare your lower extremities for the majority of the activities, You should also run in boots to prepare your legs for the everyday running in boots at BUD/S.
+The intense amount of running can lead to overstress injuries of the lower extremities in trainees who arrive not prepared physically to handle the activities.
+Swimming, bicycling and lifting weights will prepare you for some activities at BUD/S, but only running can prepare your lower extremities for the majority of them.
+You also should run in boots to prepare your legs for the daily running in boots at BUD/S.

-The goal of the category I student is to work up to 16 miles per week of running, After you have achieved that goal, then and only then should you continue on to the category II goal of 30 miles per week.
-Let me remind you that category I is a nine week buildup program.
-Follow the workout as best you can and you will be amazed at the progress you will make.
+The goal of the Category I student is to work up to 16 miles per week of running, After you have achieved that goal, then continue on to the Category II goal of 30 miles per week.
+Let me remind you that Category I is a nine-week buildup program.
+Follow the workout as best you can, and you will be amazed at your progress.